pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 # Understanding the Language of Software Developers

 Software developers have their own way for explaining the problems they encounter and the intentions behind their solutions.
-Their arcana is often opaque to their colleagues who don’t write code.
-In this post, I attempt to illuminate for non-developers the vocabulary used by software developers as they go about their day-to-day activities.
+Their jargon is often opaque to their colleagues who don’t write code.
+In this post, I attempt to illuminate for non-developers the main subject areas that developers discuss in their day-to-day activities without going into too much detail about their vocabulary.

 ## Introduction